antonio-fr/SGenAdr/README.md

 - libusb-1.0-0-dev / libusb-devel
 - python2.7-dev(el)

+Finally :

+    pip install ledgerblue

+For a full and quick install on Debian, you can use install bash script included:

+    sudo bash -x debian-install.sh

 If you want to use SGenAdr **with a non-root user** and the NanoS, create a file */etc/udev/rules.d/20-nanos.rules* containing :
 ```
 SUBSYSTEMS=="usb", ATTRS{idVendor}=="2c97", ATTRS{idProduct}=="0000", MODE="0660", TAG+="uaccess", TAG+="udev-acl", OWNER="<UNIX username>"